The Ultimate Guide to MLM Products: Trends, Categories, and Insights

 They buy, use, and experience the products personally, and then share them within their own networks to earn commissions.

-This leaner structure eliminates the heavy costs associated with middlemen, retail markups, and expensive advertising campaigns.
+This leaner structure eliminates the heavy costs associated with middlemen, retail markups, and advertising campaigns.
 Instead, those funds are redirected into commissions and incentives for distributors.
+Also, a reliable MLM shipping system plays a key role in this process by ensuring that products reach distributors and customers efficiently.

 In other words, rather than paying for billboards or shelf space in stores, companies invest in people who already love the product and are motivated to share it.
 This makes the model not just cost-efficient but also more personal, as the sales pitch comes from trusted recommendations.